abewd/MotivationalQuotesGenerator/README.md

 - Have a clean repository
 - Have a quality readMe file

-Instructions
+## Instructions

 - As a user, I want to utilise and view 2 functional API's in the application
 - As a user, I want to easily identify CSS snippets by their headings
 - As a user, i want to use my application on multiple devices with varying screen sizes
 - As a user, I want to utilise modals instead of prompts

-Specifications
+## Specifications

-- Must use semantic HTML elements and proper indentatino
+- Must use semantic HTML elements and proper indentation
 - Use flexbox
 - Each CSS snippet must have a card0like layout
 - Each CSS snipet can be easily highlighed and edited

-Presentation Requirements
+## Presentation Requirements

 - Elevator pitch: Have a 1 minute presentation describing the application and its uses
 - Concept: What is your user story?
 - What is your motivation for the application?
 - Future updates?

-Technical Acceptance Criteria
+## Technical Acceptance Criteria
 We need to utilise 2 apis minimum (yet to be found)
 We will use a username and password in a local storage for users to login We can also use a local storage for a counter for how many diary entries or how many cars viewed (concept)